anderseriksson/scalainaction/README.rst

 Source code for "Scala in action" talk.

 For *GameOfLife* there must be symbolic links to the *rt/bin/* and *rt/lib/* folders of a JavaFX SDK distribution.
+These links used to be part of git repo but is removed as they are really a part of the personal settings.

+Create them like this ln -s ~/tools/javafx-sdk2.2.0-beta/rt/bin bin in the root folder of the project.

 License
 -------